 Now, the Cherethites and Pelethites were Philistines and they were David’s bodyguards.
 Why did David use foreigners as bodyguards?
 They had no familial interest in the tribes of Israel and were not caught up in all the internal, Israelite intrigues and loyalties.
 They were loyal to David, not to any particular tribe.

 In 2 Sam 9.1-13 reveals David’s heart to the house of Saul.
 He inquires about the family of Saul and asked if there was anyone alive to show kindness to, as God showed David kindness.
-He remembered his oath to Saul (1 Sam 24.21 and to Jonathan (1 Sam 20.14-15) and it was not just based on his feelings.
-A former servant of Saul named Ziba (“statue”) tells David about a son of Jonathan named Mephiboshet (“extermination of the idol”), who is also known as Meribaal (“Baal is my advocate”) in 1 Chr 8.34.
+He remembered his oath to Saul (1 Sam 24.21) and to Jonathan (1 Sam 20.14-15) and it was not just based on his feelings.
+A former servant of Saul named Ziba (“statue”) tells David about a son of Jonathan named Mephiboshet (“extermination of the idol”), who is also known as Meribaal (“Baal contends”) in 1 Chr 8.34.
 He was living in a place called Lo-devar, which means “no word.”
 He is in the house of Machir (“sold”), the son of Ammiel (“people of God”).
 Evidently, Mephiboshet was in hiding and we remember how he became lame (2 Sam 4.4).
 His nurse feared that the new leader of a new dynasty would get rid of any potential rivals.

 Being a son of Jonathan, Mephiboshet was a rightful heir to the throne and could be seen as a threat by David.
 There were still some in Israel who never accepted David as the rightful king (2 Sam 16.5-8).
 Ishboshet was Mephiboshet’s uncle and he will wage war against David for the throne.